 Why is it that we were so afraid of boondocking in our RV?
 And I know we aren’t alone.
 Well, I can tell you, it’s because of the unknown.
-Lets go back almost a year.
+Lets go back almost 2 years ago.
 We decided to sell our two homes, quit our jobs and live simply, debt free.
 But we wanted our new home to be a nice place that was comfortable for us.
-We settled on a 39 foot Grand Design Solitude.
+We decided on a 39 foot Grand Design Solitude.
 This wasn’t our first RV, or even our 2nd.
 We raised 2 kids out camping and roasting marshmallows over open campfires for years.
 Weekends and vacations were spent in campgrounds in our RV.
 Though, living in it would be different.
 We’re in our 40’s so we had to be frugal, and live simply and make sure we left with everything paid off.
 And in order to stay in that budget, we would have to boondock.
 So fast forward to last year when we started researching this lifestyle.
 Boondocking was going to have to be our future.
 Not exclusively, but mostly.
 We plan to spend only 4 days a month in a paid campground.
 We have a very small pension from military retirement and without a steady job and steady income, we would have to set the RV up for boondocking and really take advantage of it.
 So the research began.
 And continued.
 And we got all sorts of information on how to set up our RV.
 But all the people who boondock were either really secretive about where, and didn’t share their good and bad places specifically, or it was just always very basic.
 Such as – “you can stay at any BLM land areas”.
 “Great” we would say … “where are those?
 Rules?
 Length restrictions?”
 There are apps to use, but when people stay there, a lot of times they don’t leave any information on conditions, or sizes of RV’s that will fit (or not fit) We needed more specifics.
 We knew the basic’s about it, but not really where to go, or how it really worked.
 We wanted pictures.
 We wanted to know if we got ourselves in there and didn’t like it, we could find an area to turn around.

 So we are here to share all our information.
 The good.
 The not so good.
 The secrets from talking to the locals (we love our locals!
 And we talk to them a lot) We still have so much to learn and experience, but we want to ease your apprehension on boondocking.
 Free camping is perceived as camping in some place right out of an old horror movie.
 We have found some of the most amazing places that we’ve both agreed that we would have even paid to stay there it was so incredible.